jboss-developer/jboss-eap-quickstarts/cdi-stereotype/README.md

 This quickstart defines stereotype with 2 interceptors bindings (`@Logging` and `@Audit`) to be inherited by all beans with that stereotype.
 It also indicates that all beans to which it is applied are `@Alternatives`.
 An alternative stereotype lets us classify beans by deployment scenario.
 Arquillian tests added in [cdi-interceptors](../cdi_interceptors/README.md) quickstart.

 _Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 6.
 It is a lightweight, relational example datasource that is used for examples only.
-It is not robust or scalable and should NOT be used in a production environment!_
+It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

+_Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
+These files are deprecated in JBoss EAP 6.4 and should not be used in a production environment.
+Instead, you should configure the datasource using the Management CLI or Management Console.
+Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._

 System requirements